Comparing the CR-400 and CM-700d instruments – Different instruments, same game

-Though both instruments are handheld devices and similar in design, they are completely different technologies and here is why.
+Though both instruments are handheld devices and can be mistaken due to the similarities in design, they are completely different instruments using different technology and here is why.

-- Featuring a user index function for the free setting of evaluation and colour – calculation.
+- Featuring a user index function for the free setting of evaluation and color-calculation

-- It has the same illumination/viewing optical system as the previous generation and thus data compatibility is assured.
+- The CR-400 series feature the same illumination/viewing optical system as the previous generation and thus data compatibility is assured.

-The new generation of handheld spectrophotometers offers new technologies, enhanced ergonomics by applying Konica Minolta’s advanced optical design and signal processing technology.
+The new generation of portable spectrophotometers offer new technologies, enhanced ergonomics by applying Konica Minolta’s advanced optical design and signal processing technology

 - It offers wireless data communications with an external PC or a printer using Bluetooth Technology.

 - Data memory capacity allows users to store up to 1000 targets and 4000 measurement sets.